 2. Searching

-Search specification
+Search spec

-We begin with a specification for a procedure to search an array for a given element.
+We begin with a spec for a procedure to search an array for a given element.
 Again, this is an APROC rather than a FUNC because there can be several allowable results for the same inputs.